Chambers Island: Geography

 The highest elevation on the island is approximately 55' above the lakeshore.
 Approximately 1/8 (12.3%) of the island's area is taken up by shallow 348.73 acre Mackaysee Lake, in the northeastern part of the island.
 There rests a smaller lake to the west of Mackaysee Lake called Krause Lake or Mud Lake.
 There are two islands in Mackaysee Lake.
 The islands are classified as third order recursive islands due to being in a lake on an island in a lake.
 The land area is 10.04 km^{2} (3.8765 sq mi, or 2,481 acres).

 The island represents a spur of the Niagara Escarpment rather than part of the Black River or Magnesian escarpments.
 The topography is flat and similar to that of Marinette County, and bedrock is not exposed anywhere on the island.
 The soils are sandy-clayey and in general appear to be nutrient-poor and somewhat acidic.
 The variety of plants on the island are more similar to those Marinette County than to plants on the Door Peninsula.
 Exceptions to this include the calcicoles Canada buffaloberry and herb-Robert, which grow in deposits of dolomite gravel deposited from the Door Peninsula.

 163 species of birds have been recorded on the island.

 Hanover Shoal

 Hanover Shoal on July 27, 2020; the average lake level for July 2020 was 177.45 meters.

 In the southeast, Chambers Island narrows to a spit, called Hanover Shoal, which extends toward the shoreline of the Door Peninsula, from which it is approximately 5 mi distant.
 The shoal is located at and is open to the public as long as they "keep their feet wet".
+The shoal is named for the 1867 wreck of the schooner Hanover.